 View each chapter PowerPoint slide and submit a comment on how it improved your learning of the topic (5 points each).
+(Chapter 9 PowerPoint slide is missing, credit.)

 2. Chapter Tests

 The publishers of your text have provided an online test bank.
 You are to use each chapter test as a self-evaluation of your understanding of the chapter reading.
 Take each chapter test.
 Check your own progress.
 Re-read portions of the chapter that you feel will improve your understanding of the material.
 [If the online test bank is not operational "not to worry" there is an abbreviated test bank dispersed throughout each chapter labeled "Did You Get IT?"
 Complete those tests instead].
 Submit a comment on your own progress (5 points each).